open-telemetry/opentelemetry-collector-contrib/exporter/clickhouseexporter/README.md

 - `ttl` (default = 0): The data time-to-live example 30m, 48h.
 Also, 0 means no ttl.
 - `database` (default = otel): The database name.
 - `connection_params` (default = {}).
 Params is the extra connection parameters with map format.
+- `async_insert` (default = true): Enables [async inserts](https://clickhouse.com/docs/en/optimize/asynchronous-inserts).
+Ignored if async inserts are configured in the `endpoint` or `connection_params`.
+Async inserts may still be overridden server-side.

 ClickHouse tables: